moshiur1412/TwitchStreamerEventViewer/README.md

 ***

 ## Overview
 This is identified that the project developed as calling name SEV-System.
 The system handles any twitch users for their specific requirements such as set favorite streamer name, their embedded live streaming, recent events and chatting just like a sub-system of the Twitch TV.
-SEV-System is totally depended on the Twitch API, which is used by their twitch account ID, that is must be required for their next pages load.
+It's totally depended on the Twitch API, which is used by their twitch account ID, that is must be required for their next pages load.
 Therefore, the system is completely run error-free in that checking period.

 ## Problem Domain
-- Build a bakend web application that helps its audience see their favorite streamer's events in real-time.
+- Build a backend web application that helps its audience see their favorite streamer's events in real-time.
 - Streamer's live-streaming, chat with recent 10 events feature are included.
 - The solution provides any twitch user to login with twitch oAuth.
 - Also enables the user to chat on their favorite channels.